Quicr/libquicr/docs/api-main.md

 This library provides a publisher and subscriber API using MoQ.
 It provides a class for [Client](#quicr::Client) and [Server](#quicr::Server) that will handle all MoQ protocol state machine functions.
-Both classes contain pure virtual methods (e.g., callbacks) that **MUST** be implemented.
+Both classes contain virtual methods (e.g., callbacks) that **SHOULD** be implemented.

 Subscriptions and publications are handled via [Subscribe Track Handler](#quicr::SubscribeTrackHandler) and [Publish Track Handler](#quicr::PublishTrackHandler).
-Both classes contain pure virtual methods (e.g., callbacks) that **MUST** be implemented.
+Both classes contain virtual methods (e.g., callbacks) that **SHOULD** be implemented.

 ## Client